plato4/tasker/README.md

 # tasker

-A quick and dirty took for creating a folder structure for Tasks as they come up
+A quick and dirty personal tool for creating a folder structure for Tasks as they come up